revdotcom/revai-node-sdk/README.md

 var jobDetails = client.getJobDetails(job.id);
 ```

-`job_details` will contain all information normally found in a successful response from
+`jobDetails` will contain all information normally found in a successful response from
 our [Get Job](https://www.rev.ai/docs#operation/GetJobById) endpoint

 ### Getting your transcript